 Sonora Jha, Ph.D. is the author of the forthcoming How To Raise a Feminist Son: Motherhood, Masculinity, and the Making of My Family.
 Her debut novel, Foreign, was based on the stories of farmer suicides in India.
 Her essays have appeared in the New York Times, the Seattle Times, The Establishment, DAME, and in several anthologies.
 She grew up in Mumbai and has been chief of metropolitan bureau for the Times of India and contributing editor for East magazine in Singapore.
 Sonora is a professor of journalism at Seattle University.

 June 13, 2019 | Powell’s Bookstore, Portland Oregon.
 The British writer Robert Macfarlane conducted a short reading tour in the United States in support of his new book Underland.
 The highlight of his tour was meeting Barry Lopez for an enchanting evening of conversation at Powell’s Bookstore.

-David Lukas is a freelance naturalist and author of many books, including Sierra Nevada Birds and Sierra Nevada Natural History.
+David Lukas is a freelance naturalist and author of many books, including Language Making Nature.
+Lukas received a Formby Fellowship to study the archived papers of Barry Lopez at Texas Tech University.
 His books and tours can be viewed at www.lukasguides.com.